3a1/Calypso/.github/docs/USAGE.md

   > after you change the boot order, your system will be automatically booting from usb drive every system startup until you will change boot order back

+After changing boot order priority you need just restart your system and you should see Calypso logo on the red background , Windows should boot automatically.

 </details>

 ### 5. Finish
+- Open ``update_pffsets.py``(if you can't you can open cmd in directory and type ``python update_offsets.py``)
 - Start ``CS2``
 - Open Calypso folder again and start ``CalypsoUM.exe``, it will automatically creates config file
 - Enjoy :)